mshahriarnihal/QuizCollege/README.md

 => Fixing the skeleton footer section.
 Doing some small modifications by changing some texts.
 Assigning a better name for the project and putting that at the homepage.

+Commit #3: Creating a testing CSS file only for current index.html [by Mubasshir Al Shahriar Date, Time: July 24, around 10:45 p.m]
+=> This is a basic CSS style.
+For now keeping it here temporarily to get an idea how the index page would look.
+Expecting Md Akram Hossain to replace it with the one he working an I helped slightly.
+This current one is basically modified version of a previous testing css file.